Merrick Boulevard buses: Route description and service

 The Q5, Q85, Q86, Q87, and Q89 share most of the Queens portion of Merrick Boulevard (also known as Floyd H. Flake Boulevard (Note: Merrick Boulevard was co-named Floyd H. Flake Boulevard in October 2020, in honor of Floyd Flake, senior pastor of the Greater Allen A. M. E. Cathedral of New York in Jamaica.)), which runs southeast towards the Nassau County border.
 The routes run from the Jamaica Center–Parsons/Archer bus terminal to either Rosedale near the Nassau County border or Green Acres Mall in Nassau County.
-The Q5 makes all local stops along the corridor, running only as far east as 228th Street on the weekdays; it is extended to Green Acres Mall during the weekends, running via Hook Creek Boulevard.
-The Q85, Q86, Q87, and Q89 routes are rush routes, making limited stops on Merrick Boulevard and local stops elsewhere.
+The Q5 makes local stops on the corridor, while the Q85, Q86, Q87, and Q89 are rush routes, making limited stops along the corridor and local stops elsewhere.
+The routes on the corridor mainly serve as feeder routes to New York City Subway services at Jamaica Center–Parsons/Archer station.

-Due to high ridership and congestion, the corridor has been identified as a potential bus rapid transit corridor under the city's Select Bus Service (SBS) program.
-Though it was one of five priority corridors selected for SBS in 2004, the Merrick Boulevard corridor was eventually scrapped because of community opposition related to loss of parking.
-The Merrick Boulevard corridor was not listed as a potential SBS corridor by the 2010s.
-The corridor is also frequented by dollar vans, which parallel the bus routes.
 Buses along the corridor operate out of the Jamaica Bus Depot on Merrick Boulevard near Jamaica Center.

 Q5

 A 2010 Orion VII NG HEV (4672) on the Q5 entering southbound service at the Jamaica Center Bus Terminal.

 The Q5 begins at Bay A of the Jamaica Center Bus Terminal, traveling southeast down nearly the entire length of Merrick Boulevard in Queens.
-On weekdays, buses terminate at 233rd Street, with weekday service to Green Acres Mall being provided by the Q87 east of that point.
-On weekends, Q5 buses run to Green Acres Mall.
+On weekdays, Q5 buses terminate at 233rd Street, Merrick Boulevard (near Francis Lewis Boulevard, Brookville Boulevard and the Belt Parkway) with weekday service to Green Acres Mall being provided by the Q87 east of that point.
+On weekends, Q5 buses run to Green Acres Mall when it is open and to the Rosedale LIRR station when the mall is closed.
+The Q86 does not run on weekend nights, and the Q87 does not run at night on any day of the week.
 At the county line, the route turns south along Hook Creek Boulevard to Conduit Avenue.
 The Green Acres branch travels east along Conduit Avenue, which becomes the Sunrise Highway in Nassau County, then makes a clockwise loop around the Green Acres Mall, terminating at the parking structure at West Circle Drive.
+The Rosedale branch travels west along Conduit Avenue and ends at Francis Lewis Boulevard, with service heading back to Jamaica via Brookville Boulevard.

+When school is in session, four extra trips run to Jamaica from three different points of origin.
+Two buses depart from 108th Avenue near P.S./I.S.
+116 William C. Hughley at 2:30 and 2:32pm; one bus departs from 233rd Street at P.S./I.S.
+270 Gordon Parks at 2:25pm; and one bus departs from Springfield Boulevard near I.S.
+059 Springfield Gardens at 2:40pm.